 We are committed to ensuring all students are fully supported and guided through the process of planning their futures.
-With a full-time careers professional and a programme of education, information, advice and guidance for all students from Years 7 -13, we believe our students are well-prepared for their futures.
+With a full-time careers professional and a programme of education, information, advice and guidance for all students from Years 7 to 13, we believe our students are well-prepared for their futures.
 All staff at Whitmore High School play an active role in preparing them.

 All students will:

 - Learn about careers and have access to labour market information.

 - Receive career guidance that addresses the individual needs of each student.